madalilng/SMS-blueprint/Readme.md

 **use at your own risk**

+**this will conflict with other existing mods so do check if conflicts some files**

 **this build is beta and i'm trying my best to improve this mod**

 ### Installation